When Can I Expect My Compensation?

 Abel Law Firm Is Ready to Help You

 With over 130 years of legal experience, our team recognizes that you have a unique story, and we understand the financial and emotional burden that often accompanies an accident or injury.
-We are here to listen to your story and fight aggressively to protect your rights.
+We are here to listen to your account and fight aggressively to protect your rights.

 Our legal team encourages you to call and schedule a free case evaluation.
-You’ll be able to meet our staff, learn about our skills, and receive advice on your next best steps to recover damages for your injuries.
+You’ll be able to meet our staff, learn about our skills, and receive advice on your next best steps to recover damages from your injuries.
 If you were injured in an accident by someone else’s negligence, you deserve the experienced and compassionate representation you’ll receive from Abel Law Firm.
 Contact our office today at (405) 239-7046 or online to schedule your free case evaluation.

 Voted Oklahoma's Best Personal Injury Law Firm